Donald DeMag: Escapes, second murder, and trial

 DeMag was initially a model inmate.
 Due to his conduct in prison and his ailments, he was granted special privileges.
 However, on the night of August 27, 1950, DeMag escaped from prison.
-He placed a dummy in his cell cote, then scaled the 16-foot wall with a 14-foot signpost taken from a prison shop.
+He placed a dummy in his cell cot, then scaled the 16-foot wall with a 14-foot signpost taken from a prison shop.
 He was recaptured by a suspicious police officer, who thought he was trying to illegally enter Canada.
 DeMag admitted to being an escaped convict and was returned to prison.

 DeMag eventually became cellmate with Francis Herbert Blair, a career criminal who was serving a 7 to 10-year sentence for breaking and entering and larceny.
 He had 22 warrants against him, including an additional five years on another count in Vermont and 14 years for automobile theft and a parole violation in Ohio.
 Blair was also a suspect in a series of burglaries in Massachusetts.

 On July 30, 1952, DeMag and Blair escaped from prison.
 DeMag stole the keys to a laundry truck after the driver left them inside, then drove it through the prison's steel gates.
 He and Blair continued to drive the truck until they ran out of gas, then successfully evaded the large posse that was searching for them.